Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 If the SharePoint servers access to internet through a proxy, it must be configured for both EntraCP and Windows (for certificate validation).

+## Configure the proxy for EntraCP

+{{< callout context="note" title="Note" icon="outline/info-circle" >}} Do NOT set the proxy in web.config files: EntraCP stores the proxy in its own configuration, and uses it in the whole SharePoint farm. {{< /callout >}}

-## Limitations
+### Limitations

+- The proxy must be in the format **http://host[:port]**.
-Due to a limitation in .NET Framework 4.8, only HTTP proxies are supported.
-Setting a HTTPS proxy won't work, and will result in the following error:
+- Due to a limitation in .NET Framework 4.8, only a HTTP proxy is supported.
+Setting a HTTPS proxy will cause the following error:

 `[EntraCP] Unexpected error : Could not authenticate for tenant 'XXX.onMicrosoft.com': NotSupportedException: The ServicePointManager does not support proxies with the https scheme.`

-## Configure the proxy for EntraCP
+### Set the proxy in EntraCP configuration

-In EntraCP, the proxy is set directly in EntraCP's configuration, there is no need to edit any web.config file.

 {{< tabs "add-credentials" >}}
 {{< tab "Central administration" >}}